jmgomezsoriano/mysmallutils/README.md

 ```

 ## Count lines<a id="count-lines" name="count-lines"></a>
-Count the number of lines of a file.
+Count the number of lines of one or several files.
 If the file is gzip compressed, then decompress it first.

 ```python
 from mysutils.file import open_file, count_lines